REBELinBLUE/fluent-crawler/README.md

 A fork of [laravel/browser-kit-testing](https://github.com/laravel/browser-kit-testing), repurposed to use with real HTTP requests.

-Developed for a project I am working on at Sainsbury's.
+Developed for a project I worked on at Sainsbury's.

 ## Requirements